DocsReleasesCommunityGuidesBlog

 $ kraft run -p 8080:80 unikraft.org/nginx:latest

-$ kraft run --network bridge:kraft0
+$ kraft run --network kraft0

 Run a Linux userspace binary in POSIX-/binary-compatibility mode: